recurly/recurly-client-ruby/README.md

       c.subdomain = 'your-recurly-subdomain'
     end

-In Rails 2.x, this code should be in config/initializers/recurly.rb

-In Sinatra, it should be within a `configure` block.

 **Please Note:** the setup parameters changed in version 0.4.0.
 Additional configuration options were also added for the [Transparent Post API](http://docs.recurly.com/transparent-post/basics).

 Manual Setup via YAML or JSON
 --------------